Standardized Patient Program

 - Ongoing (paid) training is provided prior to events.

-**This is not a full or part-time employment position.
+**This is not a full-time employment position.
+All work is categorized as part-time, seasonal work due to the project-by-project nature of the job.
+The case(s) do not run in a manner consistent with full or part-time eligibility.
+SPs are not guaranteed work or any number of hours per pay period.
 We hire according to our curriculum calendar and academic needs and these requirements vary throughout the academic year.
 If hired, you will be trained to portray patient cases that match your specific demographics.
-The case(s) do not run in a manner consistent with full or part-time eligibility**
+SPs are not entitled to receive health insurance or other benefits.**

 The University of Kansas School of Medicine commits to enhance the quality of life and serve our community through the discovery of knowledge, the education of health professionals, and improving the health of the public.